Nancy Benoit: Eastern/Extreme Championship Wrestling (1993–1996)

 In late-1993, Nancy and Kevin Sullivan joined the Philadelphia-based promotion Extreme Championship Wrestling, where she reverted to the ring name "Woman".
 In December 1993, Sullivan and The Tazmaniac won the ECW Tag Team Championship.
 They held the championship until March 1994, when they were defeated by The Public Enemy.

 After Sullivan left ECW in spring 1994, Woman began managing The Sandman.
 The Sandman's character was estranged from his wife and valet, Peaches, who had left him after he accidentally struck her during a match while temporarily blinded.
 Woman drove a wedge between The Sandman and Peaches, convincing him that Peaches was cheating on him with Tommy Cairo.
 In keeping with The Sandman's character, Woman would open his beers and light his cigarettes prior to matches.
 She began carrying a Singapore cane with which she would strike The Sandman's opponents.
 At When Worlds Collide on May 14, 1994, Woman and The Sandman lost to Cairo and Peaches in a Singapore Cane match, after which Peaches caned The Sandman in the groin until Woman threw salt in her eyes, enabling The Sandman to regroup and cane Cairo and Peaches.

 In mid-1994, The Sandman began feuding with Tommy Dreamer after he kissed Woman.
 The feud culminated in an "I Quit" match on October 1, during which The Sandman was seemingly blinded when Dreamer pushed a lit cigarette into his eye and then caned him in the face.
-Following the bout, Woman announced that she was leaving The Sandman as he was now "useless".
+Following the match, Woman left The Sandman, calling him "useless".
 After Cairo mocked The Sandman, a guilt-stricken Dreamer challenged him to a match at November to Remember on November 5.
 At the same event, Peaches attempted to reconcile with The Sandman.
 Woman interrupted the reconciliation, caning Peaches and threatening The Sandman.
 After Dreamer came to the ring to stop Woman, The Sandman revealed that he was not in fact blinded and attacked Dreamer, with his estrangement from Woman a ploy to pit Dreamer and Cairo against one another.